The Disbursement Quota Rules: Looking Back on the 2010 Changes

-Tucked away in 2010 Federal Budget were several proposed provisions which will radically impact the way that charities manage their donations.
-These provisions, which reform and substantially simplify the existing disbursement quota rules, should dramatically impact the conversations that gift planners (and all fundraisers) have with their prospective donors.
+The 2010 Federal Budget introduced provisions which radically impacted the Disbursement Quota rules and had far-reaching implications for charities.
+These provisions reformed and simplified the disbursement quota rules, and forever impacted the conversations that gift planners (and all fundraisers) have with their prospective donors.

 Item #1: Elimination of the Charitable Expenditure Rule

-The “80/20” rule for ordinary receipted donations will be eliminated.
-Charities will no longer be required to spend 80% of receipted donations on charitable activities by the end of the year following the issuance of the receipt.
+The 2010 Changes eliminated the “80/20” rule for ordinary receipted donations.
+Charities were no longer be required to spend 80% of receipted donations on charitable activities by the end of the year following the issuance of the receipt.

-This is good news for charities.
+This was good news for charities.
 Small and rural charities, especially those that received the bulk of their funding from tax-receipted donations as opposed to government grants or sponsorships, often had difficulty meeting the disbursement quota requirements.

-Under the new regime, charities will no longer be required to closely monitor their receipted versus non-receipted donations.
-They will also be able to accumulate donations for the purpose of raising funds for longer-term projects (and may even be permitted to exclude these accumulated gifts from the 3.5% provision outlined below).
+Under the changes, charities were no longer be required to closely monitor their receipted versus non-receipted donations.
+They were also able to accumulate donations for the purpose of raising funds for longer-term projects (and were even be permitted to exclude these accumulated gifts from the 3.5% provision outlined below).

 The 80/20 rule was originally introduced to curtail administrative spending by charities and ensure an appropriate portion was spent on charitable activities.
-Although this is repealed, charities are still required by law to “devote their resources to charitable activities”.
+Although it was repealed, charities are still required by law to “devote their resources to charitable activities”.
 Over the past few years, the Charities Directorate has engaged the charitable sector in a discussion about the level of expenses that are reasonable for charities to incur.
 The result was the introduction of new Fundraising Guidelines (which will not be discussed in this paper).
-While the Guidelines are new, and charities are just beginning to understand and interpret them, they are designed to ensure that charities continue to engage in charitable activities.
+The Fundraising Guidelines are designed to ensure that charities continue to engage in charitable activities.
 The absence of the 80/20 rule does not mean charities can now arbitrarily and without sanction spend their funds on administration.